 The Kilkenny Field Name Recording Project has been in existence since 2010.
 Beginning in that year with a partial field name survey of just one parish and one surveyor, the project has since coordinated and archived the survey work of over eighty survey volunteers and has recorded over 7,000 field names from 190 townlands in the process.
 An examination of the field names recorded over the past six years by the project shows that the overlay of these minor place names upon the county's landscape is rich and full of interesting detail; a patchwork fabric inlaid with the details and histories not only of individual families and the topography of the land within which, often over generations, they led or still lead out their lives, but also of their activities which have helped to form and shape the appearance of our landscape today.
-The names of our townlands, our fields and our landmarks are the essential threads that hold that quilted fabric together.
-If we do not tend to its stitching the entire weave will guickly unravel and the secrets of an oral heritage handed down across the generations will be lost forever times the field names might have been more commonly known within a community through the sharing of work among farms at crucial times of the year most especially during the harvest.
-This sharing of work, or the 'Meitheal' as it was known, involved each farmer helping a neighbor to save the crop and receiving help to save his or her own crop in turn.
-People came together as a team for the mutual benefit of all.
+The names of our townlands, our fields and our landmarks are the essential threads that hold that guilted fabric together.
+If we do not tend to its stitching the entire weave will guickly unravel and the secrets of an oral heritage handed down across the generations will be lost forever

 Each separate field within our landscape has been a container of hopes and of memories for its owners down the years and almost every single one has had a name at some time or another.
 It is the individual families that have farmed and now farm those fields who most often have maintained their names across generations.
-In earlier
+In earlier times the field names might have been more commonly known within a community through the sharing of work among farms at crucial times of the year most especially during the harvest.
+This sharing of work, or the 'Meitheal' as it was known, involved each farmer helping a neighbour to save the crop and receiving help to save his or her own crop in turn.
+People came together as a team for the mutual benefit of all.